pabera/chaplin-generators/README.md

 $ cd chaplin-generators/bin
 ```

+### Application
+Clones a the Chaplin-Boilerplate from Github and sets up folder structure that works with chaplin-generators

+`thor cg:app`

 ### Scaffold
 A scaffold creates a Controller, Model, View (.coffee) and a template (.hbs - Handlebars-Template)